CANADA STOCKS-TSX falls as oil price drops, Cenovus Energy weighs

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-TORONTO, June 20 Canada's benchmark stock index closed sharply lower on Tuesday as energy shares dived alongside oil prices, while Cenovus Energy Inc tumbled after the company said its chief executive was stepping down.
+TORONTO, June 20 Canada's main stock index fell on Tuesday as energy shares dived with oil prices, while Cenovus Energy Inc tumbled after the company announced plans to replace its chief executive.

-Cenovus said it would replace Chief Executive Brian Ferguson, who championed an unpopular purchase of western Canadian oil sands assets, but did not name a successor, sending its shares down 8.2 percent to close at C$9.44.
-Earlier in the session, shares touched a record low of C$9.11.
+Cenovus said it will replace Chief Executive Brian Ferguson, who championed an unpopular purchase of western Canadian oil sands assets, though it failed to name a successor, sending its shares tumbling 10.5 percent to C$9.20.

-The overall energy group fell 2.2 percent, paring some of its earlier losses, but still hitting its lowest since April 2016.
-Oil and gas company shares fell as crude prices slumped following news of increases in supply by several key producers.
+The overall energy group fell 3.1 percent, hitting its lowest since April last year, while oil prices slumped following news of increases in supply by several key producers.

-U.S. crude prices, which traded around nine-month lows, were down 2.2 percent to $43.34 a barrel after falling more than 3 percent earlier in the session.

-"There's no apparent relief in terms of (OPEC) cooperation and production cutback," said Michael Sprung, president at Sprung Investment Management Inc. Sprung said an increase in consumption during the summer driving months would hopefully curtail inventory builds.

 Bank shares, which had rallied on Monday, also lost ground.
-Royal Bank of Canada fell 0.6 percent to C$93.76, while the overall financial services group fell 0.5 percent.
+Toronto-Dominion Bank fell 0.6 percent to C$65.09, while the overall financial services group fell 0.3 percent.

-"Financials - they are stronger then the markets are giving them credit for," said Sprung, adding that concerns remained about the housing sector.

-Shares of Home Capital Group Inc climbed 4.3 percent to C$15.42 after the alternative lender said it would sell a portfolio of commercial mortgage assets valued at C$1.2 billion to private equity firm KingSett Capital.
+Shares of Home Capital Group Inc climbed 4.6 percent to C$15.47 after the alternative lender said it would sell a portfolio of commercial mortgage assets valued at C$1.2 billion to private equity firm KingSett Capital.

-Nine of the index's 10 main groups were lower.
-Industrials fell 0.7 percent as railroad stocks lost ground, while the materials group, which includes precious and base metals miners and fertilizer companies, declined 0.5 percent.
+Seven of the index's 10 main groups were lower.
+Industrials fell 0.5 percent as railroad stocks lost ground, while the materials group, which includes precious and base metals miners and fertilizer companies, also declined 0.5 percent.

+Plane and train manufacturer Bombardier Inc has signed a $1.14 billion contract to supply passenger trains to the two new operators of Britain's South Western rail franchise.
+But the company's shares were unchanged at C$2.59.

 Canadian wholesale trade rose more than expected in April, led by the machinery industry, data from Statistics Canada showed.
 The 1.0 percent increase topped economists' estimates for a gain of 0.5 percent.
-(Editing by Peter Cooney)
+(Editing by Bernadette Baum)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan